A Full 2022 Local's Guide to All Things Boulder, Colorado

 Boulder County is an odd juxtaposition between barefoot hippies and a booming tech industry.

 Boulderites are always outdoors (rock climbing, biking, you name it) and never work.

 Lululemon athletic leggings count as dress-up attire for a night out with friends.

 As Colorado natives, we can confirm that those stereotypes are not too far off.
 In fact, Boulder was named the Happiest City in the U.S. by National Geographic Magazine in 2017.
-I guess drinking excessively and spending time outdoors are the key to happiness?

 This city, located at the foothills of the Rocky Mountains, has so much to offer and makes for a great getaway weekend.
 A quintessential Boulder, Colorado weekend trip should include at least one outdoor activity like hiking the Flatiron Mountains, rock climbing, or mountain biking.
 If you're not the outdoorsy type, downtown Boulder is packed with local breweries, quirky shops, museums, theaters, and restaurants.
 You could even make Boulder your home base to explore Rocky Mountain National Park.

 Without further ado, here's our weekend guide to Boulder, Colorado.
 Enjoy!

 Boulder County, Colorado is nestled up against the Rocky Mountain range about 45 minutes from Denver, Colorado.
 It's a pretty straight shot traveling northwest from Denver.